Locations:

 Nuclear medicine technologists use four kinds of renal scans:

-• ACE inhibitor renal scintigraphy: This kidney test looks at whether your renal arteries (blood vessels in your kidneys) are narrowed, causing high blood pressure.
-Your healthcare provider looks at images of your kidneys before and after you take a blood pressure medication called an ACE inhibitor.
+• ACE inhibitor renal scintigraphy.
+This kidney test looks at whether the blood vessels in your arteries are narrow, causing high blood pressure.
+A provider looks at images of your kidneys before and after you take a blood pressure medication (ACE inhibitor).

-• Diuretic renal scintigraphy: This nuclear scan looks for kidney blockages or problems with urine flow.
-Your healthcare provider sees how urine moves through your kidneys by taking pictures before and after you take a diuretic (water pill).
+• Diuretic renal scintigraphy.
+This nuclear scan looks for kidney blockages or problems with your pee flow.
+A provider sees how pee moves through your kidneys by taking images before and after you take a water pill (diuretic).

-• Renal cortical scintigraphy: This kidney scan checks the functioning of your renal cortical tissue (tissue in the outer part of your kidneys).
-A camera takes pictures about two hours after you receive an IV with radioactive material.
+• Renal cortical scintigraphy.
+This kidney scan checks how well the tissue in the outer part of your kidneys (renal cortical tissue) works.
+A camera takes pictures about two hours after you receive an intravenous line (IV) with radioactive material.

-• Renal perfusion: This nuclear medicine test looks at blood flow to your kidneys.
+• Renal perfusion.
+This nuclear medicine test looks at blood flow to your kidneys.
 The renal scan measures the width of your renal arteries and how well your kidneys work.
-A camera takes many pictures over a 20- to 30-minute period during the procedure.
+Over 20 to 30 minutes, a camera takes many pictures.

-How do I prepare for a kidney scan?
+How do I prepare for a renal scan?

-Before a renal scan, you’ll need to bring in a complete medication list, including vitamins and herbal supplements.
-Your healthcare provider may ask you to stop taking some of your medications a few days before your surgery.
-For instance, nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen and aspirin, can affect kidney scan results.
+Before a renal scan, you’ll need to make a complete list of medications that you take.
+This list should include vitamins and herbal supplements.
+You may need to stop taking some medications a few days before your renal scan.
+For instance, nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen (Advil®, Motrin®) and aspirin (Bayer®, St Joseph®), can affect your kidney scan results.

-Your healthcare provider may ask you to drink extra water before the test.
-Sometimes, you’ll need to empty your bladder before the exam starts.
+Providers may ask you to drink extra water before the renal scan.
+You may also need to empty your bladder (pee) before the scan starts.

 What should I expect during the renal scan?

-1. A nuclear medicine technologist inserts an IV line into a vein in your arm or hand.
-They place a radioactive material called a radioisotope or tracer into the IV.
-You might wait a short time or up to two hours (for renal cortical scintigraphy) while your kidneys process the tracer.
+1. A nuclear medicine technologist inserts an IV line into a vein, usually in your arm or hand.
+Then, they insert a radioisotope or radiotracer into the IV.

-2. You lie or sit on the exam table.
-The tracer gives off energy called gamma rays.
-A gamma camera tracks the rays and creates pictures of your kidneys.
+2. You lie or sit on an exam table.
+The radioactive material gives off energy (gamma rays).
+A gamma camera tracks the rays and creates images of your kidneys.
 The technologist views these images on a computer.

-3. Depending on the purpose of the kidney scan, you may need to stay still or move into different positions.
-The kidney test takes from 30 minutes to two hours.
+3. Depending on why you need the kidney scan, you may need to stay still or move into different positions.

 Advertisement

-What should I expect after the kidney test?
+What should I expect after a renal scan?

-After the nuclear medicine technologist removes your IV, you’re free to go home.
+After the nuclear medicine technologist removes your IV, you may go home.
 You can return to your everyday activities immediately.

 What are the risks of a renal scan?

 The risks of a kidney scan are very low.
-The scan provides less radiation than an X-ray does.
+The scan uses less radiation than an X-ray.

 Renal scan risks may include:

-• Redness, swelling or pain at the site of the IV.
-Contact your healthcare provider if the discomfort doesn’t go away quickly.
+• Discoloration (red, purple, brown, or black), swelling or pain at the IV site (contact a healthcare provider if the discomfort doesn’t go away after a few days)

 Results and Follow-Up